awslabs/ml-io/README.md

 Please submit your questions, feature requests, and bug reports on [GitHub issues](https://github.com/awslabs/ml-io/issues) page.

 ## How to Contribute
-We welcome community contributions to ML-IO.
+We welcome community contributions to MLIO.
 Please read our [Contributing Guidelines](CONTRIBUTING.md) to learn more.

 ## License
 This project is licensed under the Apache-2.0 License.